DE4-DVS-Labs/Lab6-Classification/README.md

 plot(bestFeatures2);
 hold off;
 ```

-The code above find the Nbest features found by SIFT and overlay them onto the two images.
+The code above finds the _Nbest_ features using SIFT in each iage and overlay the features as cicles onto the image.

 >How successful do you think SIFT has managed to detect features for these two images (one is a quarter of the size of the other)?
+What conclusions can you make?

 ## Task 4: SIFT matching - scale and rotation invariance

-The arrays *_points1_* and *_points2_* contains the interesting points in the two images.
+The arrays *_points1_* and *_points2_* contains the interest points in the two images.
 We now want to match the best *_Nbest_* points between the two sets.
 This is achieved as below:

 ```
 [features1, valid_points1] = extractFeatures(f1, points1);